HMS Amphion (1798): Career

 In May 1808, Hoste was ordered to attack the French frigate Baleine off Rosas.
 Amphion succeeded in destroying the vessel without severe loss and in November joined HMS Unite off Trieste in the Adriatic.
 There Hoste operated against French and Italian shipping for the next three years, sailing from Lissa and periodically refitting at Malta.
 In this time, Hoste managed to capture or destroy huge quantities of French supplies and provoked the attention of a French squadron under Bernard Dubourdieu.
-In March 1811, Dubourdieu attacked at the Battle of Lissa and was heavily defeated, Amphions fire killing Dubourdieu and wrecking his flagship.
+On 13 March 1811, Dubourdieu attacked at the Battle of Lissa and was heavily defeated, Amphion's fire killing Dubourdieu and wrecking his flagship.
 Two other ships were captured, but Hoste was wounded and the ship returned to Britain.

 In 1813 Amphion was attached to the North Sea fleet.
 On 8 December HMS Horatio, under the command of Captain Lord George Stuart, and Amphion captured the island of Showen during the Dutch uprising.
 The two British ships landed a small joint force of marines and seamen, who met no opposition as the French surrendered first.
 In addition to prisoners, guns, and arms, the British re-captured a French gunboat and a brig of 14 guns that turned out to be the former HMS Bustler.
 Tickler was in company with Horatio and Amphion.

 In early 1814 Amphion continued to attack French shore positions along the North Sea coast but with the end of the war returned to Britain.
 In 1818 Amphion sailed to Brazil and in 1820 she was decommissioned.